serkanyilmz/StudyHub/readme.md

 ### ✨ Artificial Intelligence Integration:

-- AI-powered question suggestions for topics.
+- Generating intelligent questions for any topic using AI

-- AI-generated performance summaries for classes and individual students.
+- AI-generated performance summaries for classes and individual students

-- Question explanations after quizzes.
+- Question explanations after quizzes

 ### 📚 Rich Content Management:

-- Topic and sub-topic management.
+- Organizing topics and sub-topics effectively

-- A comprehensive interface for creating detailed questions and quizzes.
+- A comprehensive interface for creating detailed questions and quizzes

 ### 👨‍🏫 Effective Classroom Management:

 - Easily create and manage virtual classrooms.

-- Assign homeworks wıth quizzes to classes with specific due dates.
+- Assign homeworks with quizzes to classes with specific due dates.

 - Track student performance in real-time.

 ### 👨🏻‍💻 Rich and Sustainable Development:

-- JWT Token Security
+- Secure authentication with JWT tokens

-- Responsive & Cross-Platform FrontEnd Design
+- Fully Responsive and Cross-Platform FrontEnd Design

-- Maintable and Flexible BackEnd Design with Hexagonal Archictecture and Domain Driven Design
+- Scalable, Maintable and Flexible BackEnd Design with Hexagonal Archictecture and Domain Driven Design (DDD)

 ## Getting Started